toggledbits/PluginTools/README.md

 ### `runOnce( dev )`

-The `runOnce()` function is called the first time your plugin code runs in a new device.
-Use this for any one-time initializations you may need to perform.
+The `runOnce()` function, if defined, is called the first time your plugin code runs in a new device.
+Use this for any one-time initializations you may need to perform when the device is first created.
 It will not be called again, unless the `Configured` state variable is set to anything other than "1" (digit one).
 The framework manages this state variable and decides whether or not `runOnce()` needs to be called, so do not call it directly from your own startup code, and do not manipulate `Configured` in any way.

 ### `checkVersion( dev )`

-The `checkVersion()` function is expected to return a boolean (true/false) indicating that the current running Vera/Luup firmware is compatible with the plugin.
+The `checkVersion()` function, if defined, is expected to return a boolean (true/false) indicating that the current running Vera/Luup firmware is compatible with the plugin.
 If `false` is returned, the startup of the plugin will be aborted.
 If anything other than `false` is return, the plugin will be started.

 ## Getting To Work